 The cool thing about backpacking is that anyone can do it everywhere in the world.
-It’s the most simple way of traveling and a great way to experience the wonders of our planet.
+It’s the most simple way of traveling and a great way to experience the natural wonders of our planet.
+But especially as a backpacking beginner, you quickly make some basic (but really avoidable) mistakes, This is why we put together some essential tips and hacks that will ensure you make the most out of your backpacking trip.

 Read our top 10 thing-to-do in Southeast Asia!